JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 ## Problem Statement

-*Problem: You have a trained Kaldi system, but it performs poorly*
+*Problem: You have a trained Kaldi system, but it performs poorly.*

 Once you have a working Automatic Speech Recognition (ASR) system built on Kaldi, your next step will be to improve that system’s performance.
 To be clear, by “ASR system”, I’m referring to the combination of the Acoustic Model and the Language Model.

 Word Error Rates (`WER`s) are the metric we most often use when evaluating a system’s performance, and `WER`s must be interpreted as the combined performance of the two parts: (Acoustic Model and Language Model) -- remember that.
 To improve `WER` as much as possible, you may need to address issues in *both* models.
-Nevertheless, isolated improvements to either model should lead to improvements in `WER`. `WER` is the most important metric to optimize, but in the following we will focus on other metrics and data which represent only the acoustic model.
+Nevertheless, isolated improvements to either model should lead to improvements in overall `WER`.

+`WER` is the most important metric to optimize, but in the following we will focus on other metrics and data which represent only the Acoustic Model.
 We will troubleshoot starting from the last step of Kaldi training (i.e. the DNN), and work our way backwards to the first step (i.e. the Monophones).

 ## Troubleshooting the Neural Network Acoustic Model

-You have a Kaldi model that has a higher `WER` than you'd like.
-Where to start?

-The first thing we need to do is identify the source of the problem: the Acoustic model or the Language model.
-It’s hard to troubleshoot the language model on it’s own, so we will start with the neural acoustic model.
-If after following the suggestions below you conclude that the acoustic model is performing fine, then you should spend time on the language model (i.e. try training on new text data, train larger order N-grams, etc).
-In the following, I’m going to focus on troubleshooting the acoustic model, which usually has more issues than the language model.
+The first thing we need to do is identify the source of the problem: the Acoustic Model or the Language Model.
+It’s hard to troubleshoot the Language Model on it’s own, so we will start with the neural Acoustic Model.
+If after following this guide you conclude that the Acoustic Model is performing fine, then you should spend time on the Language Model (i.e. try training on new text data, train larger order N-grams, etc).

-The acoustic model sends its results (i.e. phoneme predictions) to the language model, and then the language model tries to translate those predictions into words.
-A junk acoustic model will send junk predictions down the pipeline to the language model, and in the end you’ll get junk output from the language model.
+The Acoustic Model sends its output (i.e. phoneme predictions) to the Language Model, and then the Language Model tries to translate those predictions into words.
+A junk Acoustic Model will send junk predictions down the pipeline to the Language Model, and in the end you’ll get junk output from the Language Model.

 ### Frame-Classification Accuracy

-As mentioned above, `WER` is the most important metric for system performance.
-However, with regards to the neural net acoustic model, **frame-classification accuracy** is the most relevant metric you can optimize.
-This metric tells you how well the acoustic model is able to assign a class label (i.e. phoneme ID) to a new slice of audio (i.e. audio frame).
-The acoustic model exists solely to perform this one task, and if the acoustic model is performing this task poorly the overall `WER` will be high.
+As mentioned above, `WER` is the most important metric for overall system performance.
+However, with regards to the neural Acoustic Model, **frame-classification accuracy** is the most relevant metric you can optimize.
+This metric tells you how well the Acoustic Model is able to assign a class label (i.e. phoneme ID) to a new slice of audio (i.e. audio frame).
+The Acoustic Model exists solely to perform this one task, and if the Acoustic Model is performing this task poorly the overall `WER` will be high.

 To find data on frame-classification accuracy, we need to look at the relevant Kaldi log files: (1) `compute_prob_train.*.log` and (2) `compute_prob_valid.*.log`.

-Here’s an example of what the contents of one of these log files could look like from an `nnet2` model, using the Linux tool `cat`:
+Here’s an example of what the contents of one of these log files could look like from an `nnet2` model, using the Unix program `cat`:

 {% highlight bash %}
 $ cat log/compute_prob_valid.10.log